rxweb/RxWebCore.Docs/Docs/step-by-step-guide/project-structure.md

 * `app.settings.json` is the json configuration of the application in which database `connection string`, connection resilency configuration, MultiTenant details, security and other details are stored.
 * `Controllers` folder contains rest APIs.
+  It has `Core` folder having
+  1) `Authentication` Controller : Used for login(Verifying user), token generation.
+  2) `Authorize` Controller : Used for get access modules(acess permissions, logout and refresh token)

 * Bootstrap contains implementations of `ConfigurationOptions`, `Performance`, `Security`, `Validations` etc